testjavascript/nodejs-integration-tests-best-practices/README.md

 </details>

 ### ⚪️ 4.
-Assert on the HTTP response object status and body
+Assert on the entire HTTP response object, not on every field

 🏷&nbsp; **Tags:** `#basics`